How does a laser work?

 Laser technology basics

-All lasers consist of three components:
+Lasers consist of three components:

+2. The active laser medium.
 The active laser medium is located on the inside of the laser.
 Depending on the design, the laser medium can consist of a gas mixture (CO2 laser), of a crystal body (YAG laser) or glass fibers (fiber laser).
 When energy is fed to the laser medium through the pump, it emits energy in the form of radiation.

 - Monochromatic.
 This means that the radiation consists of only one wavelength.